dokson/atp_plotset_data_prep/README.md

 This project generates data for a PlotSet animated dashboard that visualizes ATP (Association of Tennis Professionals) player rankings from 2023 onwards.
 The script processes historical and current ranking data, filters top-10 players, and creates a structured dataset with player information, images, and points progression over time.

 **Key Features:**
-    - Processes ATP rankings data from 2023 to present
+    - Processes ATP rankings data from 2023 (but you can eventually start from 1970) to 2025
     - Filters and tracks top-10 players only
     - Merges player information and profile images
     - Generates time-series data in pivot table format